 Even better, if you decide that CCW Safe is the right fit for you, you can save 10% on your CCW Safe membership by using the discount code LOSD at checkout when you sign up.

 As previously noted, we’re currently hearing only one side of the story, and I look forward to receiving USCCA’s response to my outreach to them, which again I’ll share here on this blog.

 That said, it’s hard to imagine what the explanation for these claims would be, at least explanations that would be consistent with a “self-defense insurance” offering that I could recommend to clients and members of the Law of Self Defense community.

-Was Giles not actually a Platinum member?
+Was Giles not actually an Elite member?
 Was she never actually signed up, or had she failed to meet her payment obligations and defaulted on her membership?
 If so, that’s a perfectly valid reason to not cover her legal expenses.
 But if that were the case, why cover the first $50,000 at all, as Giles claims they did?

 Has Giles conceded criminal guilt in the shooting, meaning pleading guilty to the second-degree murder charge or pleading out to some lesser charge?
 That would also be a perfectly valid reason to not continue covering her legal expenses.
 But if that were the case, Giles would not have a trial date set for May 2020.
 A person who has already pleaded guilty does not need a trial date.

 Was Giles in violation of some other facet of the USCCA terms of coverage when she used her gun in self-defense?
 I’m not going to step through the USCCA contractual language in this blog post, so perhaps that’s what has triggered USCCA’s claimed refusal to continue covering her legal expenses.
 If so, I would expect USCCA to announce that reason publicly.